rokath/tcobs/README.md

 ![./TCOBSv1/docs/ref/COBSDataDisruption.svg](./TCOBSv1/docs/ref/COBSDataDisruption.svg)

 * TCOBS is a variant of [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) combined with real-time [RLE](https://en.wikipedia.org/wiki/Run-length_encoding) data compression especially for short messages containing integers.
-* The **consistent overhead** with TCOBS is 1 byte for each starting 31 bytes in the worst case, when no compression is possible. (*Example: A 1000 bytes buffer can be encoded with max 33 additional bytes.*) This is more compared to the original COBS with +1 byte for each starting 254 bytes but if the data contain integer numbers, as communication packets often do, the encoded data will be statistically shorter with TCOBS compared to the legacy COBS.
+* The **consistent overhead** with TCOBS is 1 byte for each starting 31 bytes in the worst case, when no compression is possible. (*Example: A 1000 bytes buffer can be encoded with max 33 additional bytes.*) This is more compared to the original COBS with +1 byte for each starting 254 bytes, but if the data contain integer numbers, as communication packets often do, the encoded data will be statistically shorter with TCOBS compared to the legacy COBS.

 ###  1.1. <a name='Assumptions'></a>Assumptions